Pustiu/Nordic-T/index.md

 ## Analysis Map

 ## NordicT-PSA Map
-This map is the raw extract of all lines and nodes interfering with the NordicT subsystem areas, from the PyPSA-EUR Unofficial ENTSO-E Dynamic Map extraction dataset.
+This map is the raw extract of all lines and nodes interfering with the NordicT subsystem areas, from the PyPSA-EUR Unofficial ENTSO-E Dynamic Map extraction dataset [link](https://github.com/PyPSA/pypsa-eur).

 <p align="center"><iframe src="NordicT-PSA_map.html" height="500" width="700"></iframe></p>